Praetoriam/wpp/README.md

 <br>

-### It is an improved and online version of the Java swing applet.
+### It is an improved and online version of the Java swing applet I made a few weeks ago.

 <br>